jcolag/entropy-arbitrage/2024-10-24-next-phase.md

  > **PICARD**: if she hadn't lost her rank as a result of that incident at Garon Four, I think she would've made Lieutenant Commander by now.

 Wait, really?
 I have a clear soft spot for the character, but---again, assuming that the character and performer have roughly the same age---at twenty-seven years old at the time of the episode, that seems like awfully fast advancement.
-For comparison, in our timeline, 1980's [DOPMA](https://en.wikipedia.org/wiki/Defense_Officer_Personnel_Management_Act) governs minimum qualifications for promotion.
+For comparison, in our timeline, 1980's {% wiki Defense_Officer_Personnel_Management_Act|DOPMA|en %} governs minimum qualifications for promotion.
 Lieutenant commander requires nine to eleven years of service with minimum time in each rank.

 Oh, right.
 We have the death certificate, which matches the crew manifest file from [*Conundrum*]({% post_url 2024-08-15-conundrum %}).
 That lists Ro's date of birth as 2340 January 17, enrolling in Starfleet Academy in 2358 and graduating in 2362, which both confirms that the Academy does work like a college, and---assuming that almost exactly four seasons after [*The Neutral Zone*]({% post_url 2022-11-10-neutral-zone %})'s 2364 sets this in 2368---establishes Ro as about a year older than Forbes.

 Anyway, if Starfleet has something like DOPMA, then this alternate-timeline Ro would still need about another year before her promotion to lieutenant commander, suggesting that Starfleet does allow for more rapid advancement.
 Still allows it, I mean, since Captain Kirk (created in pre-DOPMA days) definitely didn't have over twenty years of service when the original series began.

 By the way, why do they use the same calendar that we do, when they seemingly have a non-Earth-centric calendar in use throughout the franchise in their stardates?
 I assume that Mrs. Ro didn't give birth on Earth, and unless you actually live in Earth's orbit---or in orbit around the Earth, yes---then the year has absolutely no meaning for you.
-And that doesn't even go near the issues of information about events needing to travel, which makes up a lot of the background that went into [relativity](https://en.wikipedia.org/wiki/Theory_of_relativity).
+And that doesn't even go near the issues of information about events needing to travel, which makes up a lot of the background that went into {% wiki Theory_of_relativity|relativity|en %}.

 You might argue that the prop department did this as an inside joke, and never expected us to pause to read the entire dossier.
 But if so, then why did they get the information as close to "correct" as we can expect, given the fictional setting?

-Regardless, I hinted at this at the end of last week's post teasing this week, but in a lot of ways, Ro and La Forge listening in on the funeral arrangements to hear what people think about them strongly recalls the funeral scene in [**The Adventures of Tom Sawyer**](https://en.wikipedia.org/wiki/The_Adventures_of_Tom_Sawyer), where everybody presumes that young Tom has died and, hearing about it, attends his own funeral with the help of his friends.
+Regardless, I hinted at this at the end of last week's post teasing this week, but in a lot of ways, Ro and La Forge listening in on the funeral arrangements to hear what people think about them strongly recalls the funeral scene in {% wiki The_Adventures_of_Tom_Sawyer|**The Adventures of Tom Sawyer**|en %}, where everybody presumes that young Tom has died and, hearing about it, attends his own funeral with the help of his friends.
 And somehow, this does a far better job with Mark Twain than the episode(s) *with* the man as a character, coming up in two and four weeks.

  > **LAFORGE**: Maybe we should develop our own interphase device.
 If it can teach Ro Laren humility, it can do anything.